By Erin Huffstetler | 01/26/2021 | 72 Comments

 - Don’t give out any personal information that isn’t necessary.
 Buyers don’t need to know where you live, who you live with or anything else about you.

 Why I like Facebook Marketplace Better Than Craigslist

 Facebook Marketplace and Craigslist are similar in that they both offer free online classifieds.
 However, I like Facebook Marketplace better for a couple reasons.
 First, since all the communications stay on Facebook, you don’t have to deal with a bunch of spammy e-mails in your inbox.
 And second: since buyers have to be Facebook members to message you, you can look at their profiles to get an idea of whom you’re dealing with (and whether you might have friends in common).
 This helps to weed out the scammers and weirdos.

-Since you can also list yard sales on Facebook Marketplace, it’s safe to say we’re done with trying to sell things on Craigslist.
+Since you can also list yard sales on Facebook Marketplace, it’s safe to say that my husband and I are done with trying to sell things on Craigslist.